HIP24/Masterarbeit/masterthesis-documentation/docs/workflow/useful.md

 ## See how many cores you have
 `nproc` or `cat /proc/cpuinfo | grep processor | wc -l` or `cat /proc/cpuinfo | grep 'core id'` or `lscpu`

-## Untrack files to be ignored named “documentation/test” in git:
-`git rm --cached documentation/test`
-<a href="https://kinsta.com/knowledgebase/gitignore-not-working/" target="_blank">How To Fix Gitignore Not Working</a>

-## Remove a commit but keep the changes in your working directory
-git reset --soft HEAD~1

 ## start_qemu.sh from everywhere
 Script [start_qemu.sh](../sigmatek/QEMU/start_qemu.sh) needs to be in `/home/sigma_ibo/Desktop/Masterarbeit/masterthesis-documentation/QEMU/`.